Reintegrating a pupil after a suspension: guidance

 Use these strategies when a pupil:

 There are no set rules about how long this period should last or what it should look like.
-Instead, you should shape your reintegration plans around your school’s context and the individual pupil’s age, needs and behaviour.
+Instead, shape your reintegration plans around your school’s context and the individual pupil’s age, needs and behaviour.

 Start the reintegration process during the suspension period